 1. Travel insurance is important if you’re travelling abroad as it will cover at least some of the cost of hospital care and repatriation if necessary.
-The European Health Insurance Card (EHIC) cover (which replaced the old E111 in 2006) in Europe will only get you so far.
+The EHIC is a useful card to hold if you live in an EU country, and a similar health card, the GHIC, is available in the UK.
+However, these cards will only get you so far.
 Package holiday providers will generally only let you travel if you have insurance

 2. Trying to buy insurance through the travel agent’ standard supplier for someone with medical conditions such as a recent heart attack will probably result in a dead end and wasted time.